 where $\lfloor \cdot \rceil$ denotes the rounding operation.
 In order to allow applying bakcpropagation to the rounding operation, the straight through gradient estimator is used \citep{hoogeboom2019integer}.

-\paragraph{Flow-based generative models} There are three major groups of generative models, namely, autoregressive models (e.g., \citep{van2016conditional}), latent variable models (e.g., Variational Auto-Encoders \citep{kingma2013auto, rezende2014stochastic} or GANs \citep{goodfellow2014generative}), and flow-based models \citep{papamakarios2019normalizing}.
+\paragraph{Flow-based generative models} There are three major groups of generative models: autoregressive models \cite{van2016conditional}, latent variable models\citep{goodfellow2014generative, kingma2013auto, rezende2014stochastic}, and flow-based models \citep{papamakarios2019normalizing}.
 The last approach takes advantage of the change of variables formula:

 where $\pi(\cdot)$ is a known distribution (a \textit{base} distribution, e.g., Normal distribution), $f:\mathcal{X} \rightarrow \mathcal{X}$ is a bijective map, and $\mathbf{J}_{f}(\bz)$ denotes the Jacobian matrix.